mattbierner/js-hashtrie-benchmark/README.md

 * Remove entry from map of size N.

 * Put N entries into a map.
+* Put N entries into a map using transient mutation for libraries that support it.
-* Remove N entries from the map.
+* Remove N entries from a map.
+* Remove N entries from a map using transient mutation for libraries that support it.

 * Count number of entries in map of size N.
 * Get all keys in map of size N.